cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 Besides the experiments, Wave 12 revised the schooling module of the survey instrument and adds questions regarding parents’ intention to vaccinate their children (under age 18).
+These schooling items are part of [Module B](modules.md) of the survey.
 Please review the changes carefully when you use responses from multiple waves of this survey.

 ### Demographic Module Placement